Carolina bays: Alternative interpretations

 Many alternative hypotheses have been proposed for the origin of the Carolina Bays and been examined and that are either no longer or never were viewed favorably by most geologists.
 These hypotheses include their origin as spring basins, enclosed soundlets, groundwater solution depressions, artesian springs, salmon redds, streamlined groundwater flow forming limestone sinks, deflation hollows, intersecting river terraces, burning peat leading to subsidence, wind modified and ponded periglacial patterned ground, and from hydrogen seepage.

 Some of the disfavored alternative hypotheses involve extraterrestrial events of some type.
-These hypotheses include meteorite impacts; shockwaves from a comet explosion; secondary impacts of glacial ice boulders ejected from a Younger Dryas impact in th Laurentide Ice Sheet; and speculative "cavitation" processes in a unproven, regional sandy, Mid-Pleistocene impact ejecta.
+These hypotheses include meteorite impacts; shockwaves from a comet explosion; secondary impacts of glacial ice boulders ejected from a Younger Dryas impact in the Laurentide Ice Sheet; and speculative "cavitation" processes in an unproven, regional sandy, Mid-Pleistocene impact ejecta.
 These hypotheses are dismissed for a number of reasons including the wholesale lack of primary evidence for the extensive contemporary impact ejecta, impact processes, impactors, and suitable source impact crater for either sand or ice boulder ejecta.